 You have to imagine this.
 Alesa Vaic was making a new kind of 300B, while you could buy only two other types.
 One was the Shuguang China 300B, sold under self invented brand names by most dealers.
 The other was Western Electric 300B and the Cetron 300B which are clones of each other.
 That was all there was to buy.
 So Alesa picked his nose into an interesting market, and....he was the only one.
 We have to say it: He was the pioneer of tube re building.

 Soon began the production of the first replica of the 300B which he called VV300B.
-This was in fact based on the ideas of Alesa Vaic, and ideas of his mentor at the Tesla factory, the man who taught him all the fine tricks, and art of glass blowing.
+This was in fact based on wild ideas of Alesa Vaic, and much more mature ideas of his mentor at the Tesla factory, a materials specialist, the man who taught him all the fine tricks, and the art of glass blowing.
 We don't mention the mentor's name here, but I know him very well, and he whishes no longer to be associated with Alesa Vaic.
 So we have to respect this.